mdditt2000/kubernetes-1-18/documents/migration.md

         }
         }

-Example of ConfigMap with AS3 for mu
+Example of AS3 ConfigMap with AS3 for tenant k8s_app

     kind: ConfigMap
     apiVersion: v1